Light-Wizzard/QtAppVeyor/README.md

 Things that are Broken need to be worked on first, these are the things I need help with.

-1. Windows x86 and x64 builds are not working, I am using windeploy, all the dll's are there, but it will not run.
-2. Qt installer Framework.
+1. Qt installer Framework.
-3. Mac, WebAssembly, iOS, and Android.
+2. Mac, WebAssembly, iOS, and Android.
-4. cmake, the future of Qt 6.
+3. cmake, the future of Qt 6.

 Issues: Windows complies but does not run due to dll's that are in the same folder, this is a qmake project, and I have created a working cmake file, and I really do need to switch over to cmake for all the whole project,